yugr/sighandlercheck/README.md

 All credits for the idea (but not for it's ugly implementation) should go to Michal Zalewski (aka [lcamtuf](http://lcamtuf.coredump.cx)).

+The project is MIT licensed.
+It does not have any fancy dependencies, just Glibc, GCC and Python.

 # Why should I care about signal safety?

 Check lcamtuf's [Delivering Signals for Fun and Profit]